erohkohl/question-tagging/README.md

 #### Neural network
 The neural net was implemented as computational graph with the popular machine learning library [TensorFlow](https://www.tensorflow.org/).
 You can find my model in the following Python module:
 [src/model.py](https://github.com/erohkohl/question-tagging/blob/master/src/model.py).
-It consists of twelve hidden layers and each of them is equipped with eight neurons.
 The below picture shows the network architecture.
 It consists of four hidden layers with 10, 12, 24 and 48 neurons.
 Each neuron in the hidden layers has a [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) activation.
 Further neural net's output layer holds one neuron for each question tag and applies [Softmax](https://en.wikipedia.org/wiki/Softmax_function) function to their activation for classification purpose.
 ![net](data/ann.png)